Semrush and Google Analytics are two of the most popular web analytics tools for digital marketing specialists.

 - Is close to being 100% accurate for the website being tracked because the data comes directly from Google (See the related con below).

 Note: A paid version of Google Analytics is also available for enterprise-level businesses.
-See these related guides on Google Analytics Pricing and is Google Analytics free for more details.
+See these related guides on Google Analytics Pricing for more details.

 Cons of Google Analytics